amckennafoster/nbidata/docs/metadata/metadata.md

 Notes

 - Some reports use only GPS coordiantes for the locations of study sites.
 Ex: Quinby 2017 - Evaluation of the Prey Base and Feeding Relationships of the American Burying Beetle (Nicrophorus americanus) on Nantucket Island.
 For these, how do we capture the specific location metadata?
+- Should we suggest that checklists be submitted on the form as a Report rather than Dataset?
+- We should add a page or section that shows what the controlled vocabularies are.
+It would be good to link to that content from the how to use data page.